A lot or a little?

 What parents need to know

 Parents need to know that Northpole, a live-action family drama made for the Hallmark Channel and now released on DVD, is a feel-good, magic-is-possible Christmas story in which children accomplish the unthinkable, adults learn important lessons, and happy endings are as accessible as an enchanted snowflake.
 Young Kevin only has to disobey his mom a little bit as he and his best friend, Clementine, a dedicated elf, try to save the town of Northpole from catastrophe.
 Buoyed by positive messages and holiday spirit, this gentle film is best for kids and tweens.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Northpole.

 - Parents say